Tree Preservation Orders (TPOs)

 How can I find out if a tree is covered by a TPO?

-Or contact the council’s Planning Service.
+You can also contact the council’s Planning Service.

 What if I want to work on a protected tree?